 RSOAA is an independent institution and raises funds through providing studio space for artists and the sale of artwork through exhibitions in “The Royal”.
 It is also supported by private sponsorship, corporate support, individual donations, patrons and by its friends.

-One of the founding principles of RSOAA was to ‘mount an annual exhibition open to all artists of distinguished merit’.
-The Summer exhibition is a competition open to all artists and held every year.
+One of the founding principles of RSOAA was to ‘mount annual exhibitions open to all artists of distinguished merit’.
+The Summer & Winter exhibitions are competitions that are open to all artists annually.
 The selection of artists is carried out by a panel of some of the most respected artists and curators in the world.

 RSOAA continues to fulfill its founders’ aims by mounting a continuous programme of American and internationally-acclaimed exhibitions.